How Hunger Games: Sunrise on the Reaping cast stacks up against the original films

-How Hunger Games: Sunrise on the Reaping cast stacks up against original as Stranger Things star joins lineup
+How Hunger Games: Sunrise on the Reaping cast stacks up against original as President Snow announced

 The latest film in the Hunger Games franchise is slated for release on November 20, 2026